ntalka/out-for-lunch-frontend/README.md

 # Getting Started with the App

 1. Copy .env.example file and save it as .env
-2. add backend server url to connect backend with the App
+2. Add backend server url to connect backend with the App
 3. Add Google Maps API Key

 ## Available Scripts